khaes-kth/GithubRepairPatterns/README.md

 **Ingredients**
 In both strategies, the variables, literals, and method calls used in the if condition should be selected from the tool scope (i.e. changed file).

+# Review Process
+The manual experiment for measuring the precision should be performed according to these steps:
+1. Downloed the CSV file.
+2. Open the commit links for your target tool (X) one by one.
+3. For each commit:
+	1. Suppose that repair tool X is executed on the old source code and S is the set of its search space.
+	2. Check if the AST of the new source code is equal to the AST of any members of S.
+		1. If yes: put 2 in the evaluation result cell of the corresponding row.
+		2. If no but could have been with some small changes: put 1 in the evaluation result cell of the corresponding row.
+		3. If no, not at all: put 0 in the evaluation result cell of the corresponding row.
+	3. If you have any comments about this commit, write it in the comment cell.
+4. Save the modified csv file and create a pull request.
+There might be some conflicts, don't worry; we will fix it later.